ingo-weber/blockchain-architecture/README.md

-# Teaching materials for the book "Architecture for Blockchain Applications", Springer 2019
+# Teaching materials for the book "Architecture for Blockchain Applications"

 On this website, we release the teaching materials accompanying the book
 * Xiwei Xu, Ingo Weber, and Mark Staples.
 Architecture for Blockchain Applications.
 Springer, 2019.